vuepress/vuepress-plugin-html-redirect/README.md

 - Write redirects:

-You should write `redirects` config at `/path/to/.vuepress/redirects` file, whose format is as follows:
+The agreed file to write `redirects` config is `/path/to/.vuepress/redirects`, whose format is as follows:

 ```
 [url] [redirect_url]